lixiang-222/TMRMed/README.md

 ## 🤝 Contribution

-We welcome contributions to improve TCM!
+We welcome contributions to improve TMRMed!
 Please feel free to submit issues or pull requests.